-Mountain Home School created a distance learning math course and enrichment class schedule that could be adapted to in-person instruction when the Governor's mandate specifies.
-The Governor's mandate specifies that if a county has been on the state monitoring list within the last 14 days, the school must conduct distance learning.
-Therefore, until Madera County, in which Mountain Home resides, has been removed from the monitoring list for at least 14 days we will operate a distance learning instructional program.
-To stay consistent, Mountain Home would operate its distance learning class schedule for the entire first semester of the school year.
+Glacier High School created a distance learning course schedule that could be adapted to in-person instruction when the Governor's mandate specifies.
+The mandate specifies that if a county has been on the state monitoring list within the last 14 days, the school must conduct distance learning.
+Therefore, until Madera County, in which Glacier resides, has been removed from the monitoring list for at least 14 days Glacier will operate a distance learning instructional program.
+To stay consistent, Glacier would operate its distance learning class schedule for the entire first semester of the school year.

-Under this 2020-21 school year opening, students have the options of taking distance learning classes with our teachers, enrolling in Edgenuity, and/or instruction by the student's parent/guardian with a standards-aligned textbook curriculum.
-Parents/guardians submit monthly attendance forms to their student's Advising Teacher.
+Under this 2020-21 school year opening, students have the options of taking distance learning courses with our teachers, enrolling in Edgenuity, Rosetta Stone, and Online Community College courses, and/or instruction by the student's parent/guardian with a standards-aligned textbook curriculum.
+Teachers take attendance to students who are enrolled in distance learning classes and enrolled students are held accountable for all work assigned.
+Further, parents/guardians submit monthly attendance forms to their student's Advising Teacher.
 These attendance forms then are submitted to our secretary/registrar.
-It is worth noting that even when Mountain Home returns fully to in-person meetings and classes, our attendance protocol remains the same.
+It is worth noting that even when Glacier returns fully to in-person meetings and classes, our attendance protocol remains the same.